Clooos/Bubble-Card/README.md

 For now, you have access to these variables in some cards (not all):

  `state` will return the state of your defined `entity`.
  `entity` will return your entity you defined like `switch.test` in this example.
+ `hass` is an advanced variable that alows you even more control, more info [here](https://developers.home-assistant.io/docs/dev_101_hass/).

 But in all cards you can also use this: